 Buongiorno, mi può cambiare queste banconote?

-The other greeting, which you will use only after sunset, is buonasera.
+The other greeting, which you will only use after sunset, is buonasera.

 Pronunciation: boo-on-ah-seh-rah